zeldaret/mm/docs/schedule_scripting_language.md

 Even if this language's syntax is inspired by C, there are a few key differences:

 - Commands are not separated by semicolons (`;`).
-Instead just a whitespace is used as separation.
+Instead whitespace is used as separation.
 - Instead of having a single `if` conditional of which its parameters should evaluate to non-zero, this language uses [conditional checks](#conditional-checks).
 These are commands that receive